EmmanueleVilla/SimpleLocator-Node/README.md

 - No generated code
 - No annotation
 - Simple to setup, simple to use: just initialize its rules and you are ready to go!
-- Ability to add, modify and remove rules at runtime
+- Ability to add and override rules at runtime
 - Unit test friendly (see below 'Best practices')
 - Basic and singleton registration